Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 Gjaargardur Guesthouse Gjogv – $$ – MID-RANGE

 There aren’t many places to stay in Gjogv – in fact, this is the only one I can find!
-But this is one of my favorite places on
+But this is one of my favorite places on Streymoy, and in fact the whole country, that I couldn’t leave this village off my list of where to stay in Faroe Islands

 If you want to stay in a traditional house with a turf roof, surrounded by one of the most beautiful environments in a quaint seaside village in the Faroes – this is your pick!
 There’s no kitchen access, but breakfast is included and the guesthouse also provides lunch and dinner for an additional charge in the on-site restaurant, which serves up typical Faroese cuisine.

-Check out Gjaargardur Guesthouse’s photos, reviews, prices, and availability here.
+Check out Gjaargardur Guesthouse’s photos, reviews, prices, and availability here

-Where to Stay in Faroe Islands: Suduroy
+Where to Stay in Faroe Islands: Suðuroy

 One of my favorite islands in the Faroes, I don’t know why more travelers don’t visit Suðuroy!
-I suppose the two-hour long ferry scares them
+I suppose the two-hour long ferry scares them off, when all the other islands are more easily accessible by undersea tunnels, but still: I’ll argue over and over again that Suðuroy is well worth a visit when you come to the Faroe Islands.

 Tvøroyri Accommodations